EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ### Next-steps

 - Begin (simple) pipeline setup for building the docker image
-  - Test part not complete --> error when starting ocker containers with network and container not found ?
   - Upload image to dockerhub --> only on main branch on develop do upload as snapshot